Alex has spent a lifetime in the sewing industry

-Back in the early days Quitman's also had a depot at 4 to 7 Chiswell Street, Finsbury Square, London EC1.
+Back in the early days Quitman's also had a depot at 4 -7 Chiswell Street, Finsbury Square, London EC1.
 At the depot they had a team of skilled mechanics that could repair any machines returned under guarantee.
 Also they had premises just around the corner at 23/24 Little Britain in Newgate Street London, EC1.

-After WWII the badly damaged German factories, Now part of the Eastern Block in Eastern Germany, were unable to produce sewing machines for Quitman's.
+After WWII the badly damaged German factories, became part of the Eastern Block in Eastern Germany.
+They were unable to produce sewing machines for Quitman's.
 It was the end of another era.
-Germany, once the largest manufacturers of sewing machines in the world had all but ground to a halt and had to compete with the emerging countries like, American financed, Japan.
+Germany, once the largest manufacturers of sewing machines in the world, had all but ground to a halt.
+They also had to compete with the emerging countries like, American financed, Japan.

 Unable to import machines from Germany around 1945-6, the importers, Quitman’s bought the rights to the Frister & Rossmann name so that they could continue with the brand name.
 From this point on Frister & Rossmann became a British registered trading name.

 This allowed the family firm to purchase machines worldwide and still badge them with the famous name that had been around since the early pioneering times.
 Luckily for us they kept their quality high and sold some superb machines.

 In Germany the manufacturers of Frister & Rossmann machines had changed, firstly from F&R to Gritzner & Kayser who had bought out the original firm in 1925.
-They in turn merged and in 1963, they in turn were taken over by giant German manufacturers of Pfaff who still produce high quality machines, industrial and domestic.
+They in turn merged and in 1963, they in turn were taken over by giant German manufacturers of Pfaff who produced high quality machines, industrial and domestic.

 Also I seem to remember that they had some sort of furniture imports, run out of their Bristol depot.
 Quitman’s, who owned all the rights to the famous German name of F&R went on to import excellent machines marked with the famous Frister & Rossmann logo from several countries around the world.